Azure/iot-plugandplay-models-tools/clients/js/src/CODE_STRUCTURE.md

 - `expanded (type: boolean)` - Get the `.expanded.json` version of the dtdl (if the dtdl is in the device models repository, it will have an expanded version).
 This is a useful way to get dependencies in one network call, and is recommended if you want to resolve the full dependency tree of a dtdl stored in the device model repository.

-- `resolveDependencies (type: boolean)` - **NOT IMPLEMENTED YET** Using a psuedo-parser, scans the dtdls for dependencies and gets all dependencies.
+- `resolveDependencies (type: boolean)` - Using a psuedo-parser, scans the dtdls for dependencies and gets all dependencies.
 Will throw an error if a dependency does not exist in a given endpoint.
 In order to guarantee the full dependency tree exists at the endpoint, we recommend using the device models repository and the `expanded` optional parameter.

 ## dtmiConventions.ts